Flu Vaccine Safety

 A Few People Should Not Get Flu Vaccine

 There are only a few groups of people who should not receive the flu vaccine.
-They include:

 Are Flu Vaccines Safe?